 That was 1933.
 In 2019, Negroes are still getting worked up over FIXED political systems, rather than demanding changes in policy.

 We can attack or promote candidates – Black or otherwise – but as long as laws and policies like the War on Drugs, the NDAA, and the sanctioned invasion and exploitation of sovereign Black countries remain in practice, our votes count for shit.

 Dr. Carter G. Woodson’s admonishment are more valid today than ever: Black America needs more service and less leadership.

 - For every one Jesse Jackson, there are 100,000 Black men and women sitting on their ass and criticizing him.

 - For every one Louis Farrakhan, there are hundreds more who pretend they dont see America’s hypocrisy.

 - For every one Al Sharpton, there are millions who watch him on television.

 - For every one community organizer, there is a whole neighborhood of Black men and women who do nothing.

 Individual leaders become egotists, and their organizations become fan clubs.
 The Nation of Islam becomes the Louis Farrakhan Fan Club.
 The Democratic Party becomes the Barack Obama Fan Club.
-The NAACP becomes the Ben Jealous Fan Club.
+The ANC becomes the Julius Malema Fan Club.

 When a member raises questions about the ideas of the leader, that member is kicked out of the fan club, and a falling out occurs.
 This increases our division and decreases our odds of success as a collective.
 These egotistical leaders must come to understand that they are servants and representatives of the movement and its ideology, not of themselves and their personal prejudices!